-In 2014 Great Eastern Highway was widened/upgraded to improve regional traffic movement.
+Great Eastern Highway, the most exposed edge of the precinct, has recently been widened/upgraded to improve regional traffic movement.
 The result is a heavily engineered, highly efficient arterial road, with four lanes of through-traffic, increasing to 6-7 lanes in places where there are long turning pockets and bus/cycle lanes at the intersections.